rwcitek/StructureAndInterpretationOfComputerShells-Nushell/IntroToNushell.md

 ## What

 Nushell is a modern re-interpretation of what a system shell should be.
 Nushell combines features and practices from current software engineering and traditional Unix-like OS shells.
 Nushell borrows concepts from Bash, Zsh, and PowerShell.
 It also borrows programming language constructs from scripting languages like Python and Ruby, and functional programming languages like Elixir.
+It is also heavily influenced by database languages like SQL.

 ## Platforms